prsolans/vagrant-chef/README.md

 ### Now, set up your project.

-1. Add this repository to yours.
+Add this repository to yours.
 ```
 cd mysite

 git submodule add git@github.com:ShawnMcCool/vagrant-chef.git
 ```

-2. Update the submodules within the submodule. (inception)
+Update the submodules within the submodule. (inception)

 ```
 git submodule update --init --recursive
 ```

-3. Copy an example Vagrantfile to your project's root.
+Copy an example Vagrantfile to your project's root.

 ```
 cp vagrant-chef/vagrant/vagrantfiles/Vagrantfile .
 ```

-4. Read the Vagrant file and modify where appropriate for your project.
+Modify files where appropriate for your project.

 ```
 #   default hosts and synced folder location